madajczyk/madajczyk.com/now/index.markdown

 <article class="message is-info">
   <div class="message-body">
     The addition of this page was inspired by <a href="https://sivers.org/now">Derek Sivers</a>.
     Great idea!
-I've last updated it on {{ "now" | date: "%A, %d %B %Y" }}
-    (<a href="https://github.com/madajczyk/madajczyk.com/commits/master/now/index.markdown">see older updates</a>)
+I've last updated it on Friday, 28 December 2018 (<a href="https://github.com/madajczyk/madajczyk.com/commits/master/now/index.markdown">see older updates</a>).
   </div>
 </article>

-It's been a busy few months, and summer is already starting to draw to a close.
-Boo.
-It's amazing how quickly the time can pass if you're not actively keeping tracking of it, isn't it?

-Starting my next semester at [Fort Hays State University][1].
-I'm only taking six credits this time around.
-I managed to burn myself out in the Spring semester, to the point that I almost didn't want to return.
-But, I don't want to give up yet on finishing my [BGS][2] degree.
+Finished the winter semester at [Fort Hays State University][1] a few weeks ago.
+Still feeling burned out, but realized that I'm not that far from earning my [BGS][2] degree, so I guess I'll power through it.

+Just poking around on the site, fixing a few things that have been bothering me.
+I think it's time to set some goals and figure out what I should focus on in 2019, including setting a writing and publishing schedule for this site.

 If you'd like to reach out, I'd love to hear from you.
 Feel free to send a message to my (probably) pretentious email address: